HersheyTaichou/CodeBible/Office 365/3 Mailbox/Permissions.md

-# Adjusting Access to a User's Mailbox
+# Access to a User's Mailbox/Folders

 The following commands will allow you to give another user access to a mailbox or a folder in that mailbox, for delegate or monitoring purposes.